SundropGames/arcaneeringmoddingkit/README.md

 - Resource IDs 1000-1009 are reserved for mods
 - Building IDs 1000-1009 are reserved for mods
 - Test exported mods in actual game before sharing
-- Icons and meshes are optional - defaults will be used if missing
+- Icons and meshes are technically optional - defaults will be used if missing

+## Future Plans

+Currently, this modding kit can be used to create custom Resources, Recipes, Research, and Objectives.
+We are planning to also expose Buildings, Spells, Skills, Potions, and Story Events to modding in the future.